Aggravated Battery vs. Simple Battery in Illinois — Legal Differences & Why It Matters

 February 27, 2026

-In Illinois, the distinction between simple battery and aggravated battery can drastically impact the outcome of a criminal case.
+in Illinois, the distinction between simple battery and aggravated battery can drastically impact the outcome of a criminal case.
 While both involve physical contact or harm, only one is classified as a felony—and the difference can mean the difference between a short jail term and years in prison.

 Understanding what elevates a battery charge to aggravated battery is essential, especially for anyone facing prosecution or working with a criminal defense attorney to protect their rights.